kyphan38/web/assets/docs/technical/os - ongoing/1-processes.md

 - The OS allocates memory and creates a memory image
   - Code and data (from the executable)
   - Stack and heap
-- Points the CPU program counter to the next instruction
+- Sets the CPU Program Counter (PC) to the next instruction
   - Other registers may store operands, return values, etc.
-- After setup, the OS is out of the way - completed, and the process executes directly on the CPU
+- After setup, the OS steps aside, and the process executes directly on the CPU
-- The OS is not involved in every single instruction execution
+- The OS is not involved in every instruction's execution

 ### How Does a Simple Function Call Work?

-Things to recall
+Key concepts

 - The Program Counter (PC) holds the memory address of the next instruction to be executed by the CPU
-- The Stack Pointer (`SP`) points to the current top of the stack in memory
+- The Stack Pointer (SP) points to the current top of the stack in memory
-- The Base Pointer (`BP`) / Frame Pointer (`FP`) points to a fixed location within the current stack frame, making access to function arguments, local variables, and other stack frame data easier
+- The Base Pointer (BP) or Frame Pointer (FP) points to a fixed location within the current stack frame, simplifying access to function arguments, local variables, and other stack frame data
-- The stack manages function calls and stores temporary data like local variables and return addresses
+- The stack manages function calls and stores temporary data, such as local variables and return addresses

-How a simple function call works in a sequential flow
+How a simple function call works in sequential flow

 - When calling
-  - A function call (e.g., `myFunction()`) translates to a specific CPU instruction - `CALL`
+  - A function call (e.g., `myFunction()`) translates to a CPU instruction: `CALL`
-  - The `CALL` instruction performs two primary, sequential actions
+  - The `CALL` instruction performs two sequential actions
-    - It pushes the return address onto the stack - the address in the calling function where execution resumes after the called function finishes
+    - Pushes the return address onto the stack (the address in the calling function where execution resumes after the called function finishes)
-    - The PC points to the next instruction (memory address) where the function's code begins
+    - Updates the PC to point to the memory address where the function's code begins
 - Inside the called function
-  - Once execution begins inside the called function, a new stack frame is created on the stack
+  - A new stack frame is created on the stack
-  - The `SP` points to the top of the stack
+  - The SP points to the top of the stack

 ![img](./img/11.png)